Radar Reflex Gate Mode

 Configure a switching channel.
 Only variants 2.1 or 2.2 (magnitude) make sense.
 Hysteresis should typically be less than 10 dB.

-In most cases an object is considered detected when magnitude is lower.
+In most cases an object is considered detected when magnitude is lower than the reflector/reference magnitude.
 You can therefore invert switching logic.
 A possible configuration is shown below.

 Tip